guz937/azure-docs/articles/vpn-gateway/vpn-gateway-highlyavailable.md

 2. The local network gateways corresponding to your VPN devices must have unique public IP addresses in the "GatewayIpAddress" property.
 3. BGP is required for this configuration.
 Each local network gateway representing a VPN device must have a unique BGP peer IP address specified in the "BgpPeerIpAddress" property.
 4. The AddressPrefix property field in each local network gateway must not overlap.
 You should specify the "BgpPeerIpAddress" in /32 CIDR format in the AddressPrefix field, for example, 10.200.200.254/32.
-5. You should use BGP to advertise the same prefixes of the same on-premises network prefixes to your Azure VPN gateway, and the traffic will be forwarded through these tunnels simultaneously.
+5. You should use BGP to advertise the same prefixes of the same on-premises network prefixes to your Azure VPN gateway, and the traffic will be forwarded through one of the tunnels, being both able to do so.
 6. Each connection is counted against the maximum number of tunnels for your Azure VPN gateway, 10 for Basic and Standard SKUs, and 30 for HighPerformance SKU.

 In this configuration, the Azure VPN gateway is still in active-standby mode, so the same failover behavior and brief interruption will still happen as described [above](#activestandby).
 But this setup guards against failures or interruptions on your on-premises network and VPN devices.